Caucasian Kurds: Kurdistan Okrug (1930)

 The administrative unit of Kurdistan Okrug only existed for around 2 months before being dissolved, which was due to it straining relations between the Soviet Union, Iran and Turkey.

 Kurdish Lachin (1992)

 Kurdish Lachin (Officially: English: The Kurdish Republic of Lachin; Kurdish (Kurmanji): Komara kurdî ya Laçînê) was a unofficial Republic which existed for one year during the First Nagorno-Karabakh War, its Territory was the same as that of Kurdistan Uezd and the following Kurdistan Okrug.
 It was backed by Armenia, and when their support stopped due to political change in late 1992 the Republic was dissolved.

 Persecution

 Deportation of 1937

-The First Deportation of Kurds from Caucasia occurred in 1937, then leader of the Soviet Union, Joseph Stalin did not trust the Kurdish population and ordered their forced Deportation to Kazakh SSR, Uzbek SSR and Kirghiz SSR.
+The First Deportation of Kurds from Caucasus occurred in 1937, then leader of the Soviet Union, Joseph Stalin did not trust the Kurdish population and ordered their forced Deportation to Kazakh SSR, Uzbek SSR and Kirghiz SSR.
 This group of Kurds from the first Deportation by Stalin came from Nakhchivan Autonomous SSR (Part of Azerbaijan SSR).
 Most of them died during the deportation.